-If you want to learn how to open a coffee shop in Massachusetts, you’ve come to the right place!
+If you want to learn how to start a coffee shop in Massachusetts, you’ve found the right guide!

 Massachusetts is a Terrific State to Open a Coffee Shop!

-Massachusetts ranks 10th in coffee shops per capita, according to a study by Zoma Sleep.
-The study counted 3,891 Massachusetts residents for every coffee shop in The Bay State.
+According to research by Zoma Sleep, Massachusetts ranks 10th among the ‘most awake’ states, based on the number of coffee shops per capita.
+The study counted 3,891 residents for every coffee shop in The Bay State.

 Small Massachusetts Cities and Towns Present Big Opportunities

-With many parts of Massachusetts underserved by major coffee chains, it might pay to consider starting a coffee shop outside of Boston, Worcester, Springfield, Cambridge, and Lowell.
+Considering that many parts of Massachusetts lack major coffee chains, you might want to consider opening a coffee shop outside of the major cities like Boston, Worcester, Springfield, Cambridge and Lowell.

 Massachusetts is Open for Small Business!

-Home to more than 700,000 small businesses accounting for more than 99% of all businesses in the state, the state of Massachusetts focuses on creating a business-friendly environment where entrepreneurs can prosper.
+Over 700,000 small businesses call Massachusetts home.
+They account for more than 99 percent of all businesses in the state.
+The state prioritizes creating a business-friendly environment where entrepreneurs can thrive.

-You can find a wealth of resources covering business formation and operation on the State of Massachusetts government website.
+You can find a wealth of resources covering business startups and growth on the State of Massachusetts website.
 This website assists small and medium-sized Massachusetts businesses with:

 - Starting a business